nirucon/nirucon-linux-postinstall/README.md

 # nirucon-linux-postinstall

-## WORK IN PROGRESS - DO NOT USE!
+## WORK IN PROGRESS - NOT RECOMMENDED TO USE!

+Post install script for:

-Arch - works fine for me at the moment
+Arch Linux - works fine for me at the moment (this is my daily driver and main focus of this script atm)

-Debian based - some parts work, not all
+Debian Linux - some parts work, not all - work in progress!

-Void - not working
+Void Linux - some parts work, not all - work in progress!

 Better readme will come...